rundekugel/GeigerCounterCajoe/README.md

 # GeigerCounterCajoe

-The GeigerCounter from Cajoe GMV-2 runs with 20000Baud The file geigertool.py interprets the data, which is sent via USB.
+The GeigerCounter from Cajoe GMV-2 runs with approximately 20000 Baud The file geigertool.py interprets the data, which is sent via USB.

 options: